Skip to Site Navigation

 Yes, you should still apply!
 You will face this same circumstance when you apply to college.
 Spending a week on a college campus with 100 other Native kids excited about college and working one-on-one with admission counselors and expert college counselors is well worth it!

 At the time of application you must pay an application fee and tuition deposit.
-If you are not selected, the deposit will be returned.
+If you are not selected, the deposit will be fully refunded.

 CH raises $40,000 to provide students with tuition support and airfare support.
 You can apply for financial assistance in the application – your parents must submit tax information and can provide hardship letter about what the family is experiencing.